getreu/ascii-hangman/README.md

 - simple, non distracting user interface,
 - setting up word lists is part of the learning process,
-- visual non distracting reward system with 50 built-in ASCII-art images,
+- visual non distracting reward system with more than 300 built-in ASCII-art images,
 - no built in traditional gallows image,
 - designed for group learning in classroom,
 - fully configurable:
-  * design own ASCII-art (depending on the learning subject) and associate it to a word list,
+  * design your own ASCII-art (depending on the learning subject) and associate it with your word list,
   * provide the user with hints by disclosing some characters from the start,
 - web-application: play without installation,
 - desktop versions: play without network access,